Canada will grant permanent residency to 90,000 students and foreign workers

-Canada will grant permanent residency to 90,000 students and foreign workersThursday, April 15, 2021
+Canada will grant permanent residency to 90,000 students and foreign workersWednesday, April 14, 2021

 |

-The programme, in effect from May 6, is intended for workers with at least one year of work experience in health care or dozens of other sectors deemed essential — from grocery store cashiers and shelf stockers to truck drivers and farm workers — as well as graduates who've completed a post-secondary degree within the last four years.
+The program, in effect from May 6, is intended for workers with at least one year of work experience in health care or dozens of other sectors deemed essential — from grocery store cashiers and shelf stockers, to truck drivers and farm workers — as well as graduates who've completed a post-secondary degree within the last four years.

 Immigration Minister Marco Mendicino said the measure should help Canada reach its target of welcoming more than 400,000 immigrants this year, compensating for a drop in immigration last year when the border was closed.